tessoka/my-todo-app/README.md

-# my-todo-app
+# A Todo App

-*** Under Development ***
+# ----- UNDER DEVELOPMENT -----

+## Description

-This is my most recent full-stack project which was written in React.js, Node.js and with MongoDB.
+This is my most recent full-stack project which is written in React.js, Node.js and with MongoDB.

+## Overview

-Basics:
+### Basics:
 - Frontend: React.js
 - Backend: Node.js
 - Database: MongoDB